ConservationMetrics/guardianconnector-change-detection/README.md

 Create a `.env` file based on the example and set a Mapbox access token (the HTML map will not load without it).
 The other Mapbox map properties are optional.

+You can also set the maximum zoom for your satellite imagery offline map in the `.env` file.
+If no value is provided, a default of 14 will be used.

 ## Run the script

 The command to run the script is: